ecole5/ocr/README.md

-# Extracting Text from PDFs using Tesseract and Ollama
+# Document Processing with Cloudra Private AI

-This repository demonstrates how to extract text from PDFs using both classical OCR techniques (Tesseract) and locally running vision-based LLMs (Ollama).
+This repository demonstrates how to extract text from PDFs using both classical OCR techniques (Tesseract) and locally running vision-based LLMs (Ollama) on Cloudera AI.
 It provides ready-to-use runtime images for deployment in the Cloudera AI Workbench.

 ## 🚀 Quick Start